Qi'ao Bridge

 The Qi'ao Bridge is a cable stayed bridge located in Zhuhai, Guangdong Province, China.
 Opened in 1998, the bridge spans 320 m over the Pearl River to Qi'ao Island.

+The bridge was intended as part of a proposed road link between Zhuhai and Hong Kong under the name Lingdingyang Bridge.
+However, the full scheme of the Zhuhai–Hong Kong link had not been approved by either the Chinese or Hong Kong governments at the time, and the project was later shelved in favor of the Hong Kong–Zhuhai–Macau Bridge.